albertojulian/mada-driver-assistant/README.md

 - Samsung cell phone
 - Apple M1 computer with (just) 8 GB of RAM

-## Functional blocks
+## MADA main parts
 MADA is composed of several sensors and processing modules:
-- the **camera** takes RGB and depth images.
-They are processed by the **Object Detector** in the computer, which detects objects (cars, traffic lights) and provides the object type, the bounding box and the position, along with the mean distance from the camera
+- the **camera** takes color (RGB) and depth images.
+They are processed by the **Object Detector** in the computer, which detects objects (vehicles, people, traffic signs, traffic lights) and provides the object type, the bounding box and the position, along with the mean distance from the camera
 - the **cell phone** gets the **speed** from the GPS, **recognizes driver speech requests**, gets the coordinates from the **accelerometer** and **gyroscope**, and sends all this data to the computer.
 On the other hand, the cell phone **provides wi-fi** to the computer.

-All the data at the output of the processing modules are sent to the **Driver Agent**, which converts them into events to be stored in the Memory and analyzed in the Planner to assess if some action should be initiated.
+All the data at the output of the processing modules are sent to the **Driver Agent**, which converts them into events to be stored in the Memory and analyzed to assess if some action should be initiated.
-The only outputs are speech audio warnings or suggestions.
-The approach is non-invasive: there is no intention to take control of the car, just to assist the driver with speech messages.

-Next figure shows the functional blocks of MADA.
+Next figure shows main MADA blocks.

 <img src="assets/esquema MADA.png" alt="MADA functional blocks" width="900" height="500" />

 ### Object Detector
 The goal of an Object Detection model is to analyze an image and identify which object types, out of a given list, are there in the image (or frame), along with the bounding box of each object.
 MADA's Object Detector is fine-tuned to detect street objects: vehicles, people, traffic signs and traffic lights.
-It is based on YOLO v8 Object Detector model.
+It is based on YOLO v8 Object Detector model, medium size.

 **Object Tracking**

 After detection, tracking is performed to keep the objects uniquely identified in successive frames.
 Tracked objects and their associated space events are memorized in order to enable certain actions.
+The tracker is Ultralytics' ByteTracker.

 **Distance**